Asian shares dip as commodities ease, bitcoin licks wounds

 “U.S. corporate earnings are beating estimates more than usual.
 People have been talking about ‘goldilocks economy’,” said Soichiro Monji, chief strategist at Daiwa SB Investments, adding market fundamentals remain solid.
 “Now they are starting to think a ‘red-hot’ economy may be a better description.”

-In the currency market the dollar was broadly weak, sticking near a three year low against a basket of currencies.
+In the currency market, the dollar was broadly weak, sticking near a three year low against a basket of currencies.

 “As more countries in the world are starting to unwind their stimulus, the dollar’s yield advantage will shrink and prompt a correction in the dollar’s strength since 2014,” said Minori Uchida, chief FX analyst at Bank of Tokyo Mitsubishi-UFJ.

+The Bank of Canada is widely expected to raise its benchmark interest rate by 25 basis points to 1.25 percent later in the day, with analysts expecting three hikes this year.

+Investors also expect the European Central Bank’s eventual exit from stimulus as a major market theme for this year.

-Three sources close to the European Central Bank’s policy told Reuters that the ECB is unlikely to ditch a pledge to keep buying bonds at next week’s meeting as rate setters need more time to assess the outlook for the economy and the euro.
+Three sources close to the ECB’s policy told Reuters that the ECB is unlikely to ditch a pledge to keep buying bonds at next week’s meeting just yet as rate setters need more time to assess the outlook for the economy and the euro.

-Although the report briefly pushed down the euro, the currency stayed near a three-year high as investors expect the ECB’s eventual exit from stimulus as a major market theme for this year.
+Although the report briefly pushed down the euro on Tuesday, the currency scaled a three-year high of $1.2323 EUR= in Asian trade on Wednesday.

 The ECB last week signaled a growing appetite for revising its policy message in “early” 2018, and specifically a promise to continue its 2.55 trillion euro money-printing program until inflation heads back to target